RikkaApps/Riru/template/magisk_module/README.md

 ## Changelog

+### v23.0 (49) (2020-12-02)

+- Add read file & read dir function for "rirud".
+Modules can use this to read files that zygote itself has no permission to access.

 ### v22.4 (46) (2020-11-26)

 Magisk's `sepolicy.rule` does not work on some devices and no one report to Magisk 😒.
 Versions from 22.1 to 22.4 attempt to workaround it.